Bangladesh Maritime University: Faculties

 The university has 36 departments under a total of 8 faculties for teaching and research at the undergraduate and postgraduate levels in marine fisheries, safe shipping management and administration, naval engineering and technology, oceanography, international maritime law, etc. However, only 5 departments are open for undergraduate level.
 There is also a Bachelor of Marine Science for Marine Cadets.
 Apart from this, post-graduate degrees are also being given in some additional subjects.
-In the future, bachelor's degree will also be given from these faculties.
+In the future, bachelor's degrees will also be given from these faculties.
 Faculties are as follows: